Research & Development

 The talent of our scientists, combined with scientific and technological advances that enable the rapid invention of expanding classes of therapeutics and higher resolution translational medicine studies, are transforming the way we conduct research.

 We have strategically located discovery centers in regions with active biomedical research communities including South San Francisco, California, Boston and Cambridge, Massachusetts and London, UK.
 These centers allow us to recruit talented local scientists and facilitate collaboration with local academic institutions and companies.
 These discovery sites complement and connect with our strong research and development capabilities and expertise based at our New Jersey and Pennsylvania sites.

 Our pipeline programs are prioritized based on medical need, scientific opportunity and commercial potential.

 We are committed to advancing the most promising research and clinical development strategies to bring forward new medicines and vaccines that will make a meaningful difference in patients’ lives.

 To address unmet clinical needs in children, we include pediatric development programs in the company’s new drug and vaccine development strategies worldwide.

 When appropriate, we will develop and seek approval for pediatric indications and develop age-specific formulations.
-We rely on an internal Pediatric Development Committee that pools pediatric expertise across disciplines and therapeutic areas to review and provide input into all pediatric development strategies.
+We rely on an internal Pediatric Development Committee that pools pediatric expertise across disciplines and therapeutic areas to review and provide input into pediatric development strategies.
 The Committee serves as a Center of Excellence within our company to consult on pediatric development issues and key pediatric policy questions.
-For a listing of all clinical trials, including pediatric clinical trials, click here.

 We prioritize our R&D efforts on advancing candidates that we believe represent the next areas of breakthrough science that will make a difference and deliver value for patients, physicians and payers.